blockdeep/otter/Readme.md

-#  Otter — Decentralized Governance on Sui
+#  Otter — Decentralized Governance for Sui

 Welcome to **Otter**, the governance framework built on Sui blockchain for the Sui ecosystem.
 Otter makes it easy for any Sui-based dApp to launch, manage, and scale decentralized governance — no complex setup required.